zopefoundation/zope.wfmc/README.txt

 called "workflow-relevant data".
 A process instance has a data object containing this data.
 In the example, above, the condition simply returned the value of the `publish` attribute.
 How does this attribute get set?
 It needs to be set by the review activity.
-Do to that, we need to arrange for the activity to set the data.
+To do that, we need to arrange for the activity to set the data.
 This brings us to applications.